almostearthling/when-command/share/doc/when-command/PACKAGE.md

 	dh_python3 --shebang=/usr/bin/python3
 ```

 Since we use a stub file, no `links` specification is actually necessary.
-This actually differs from the advices given in the aforementioned guide: instead of specifying the target directory for *scripts* as `/usr/share/when-command` (same as the main script) in the package creation `rules`, we let the package install the stub in `/usr/bin` directly and don't rely on symbolic links.
+This in fact differs from the advices given in the aforementioned guide: instead of specifying the target directory for *scripts* as `/usr/share/when-command` (same as the main script) in the package creation `rules`, we let the package install the stub in `/usr/bin` directly and don't rely on symbolic links.
 This simplifies a little the package creation procedure and provides an even more clean installation.

 ### 3. Build the package